-4. Determine equipment needs.
+9. Determine equipment needs.

 You’re operating on a limited, mission-critical staff.
 How many computers will you need?
 How many mobile phones?
 Who gets them, and where do they get them from?

 - Your disaster recovery plan should identify how you’ll reproduce that entire inventory after a major disaster, as well as a smaller inventory of absolute mission-critical equipment.

 - Consider how and where you are backing up your data.
 Is it on-site?
 In the cloud?
 Is the data encrypted?

-6. Make communication easy.
+11. Make communication easy.

 Recovering after a disaster is impossible if your people can’t communicate with each other or don’t know how.
 Consider not only how people will communicate but also with whom.